nobuti/css-workshop/README.md

   You'll learn what is CSS, why it is important and how you can add styles to your pages.
 You'll learn what is a CSS rule, and how powerful are selectors.

 - **Module 2: Cascading and Inheritance**

+  You'll learn what the term _cascade_ means, how the browser resolve conflicts between rules and how the inheritance works in CSS.

 - **Module 3: Styling Text**
 - **Module 4: Layout with CSS**
 - **Module 5: CSS3**